sliverc/rbtree/README.rst

        } else
            tree = x;

-       /* A black node was removed, to fix the problem pretend to have pushed the
+       /* A black node was removed, to fix the problem we pretend to have pushed the
         * blackness onto x.
 Therefore x is double black and violates property 1. */ if(rb_is_black_m(color(y))) {
            _rb_delete_fix_m(